CyberCherney/cybercherney.github.io/resume.md

 # About
 ___

 Hey there, happy you've decided to stop by.
 This site serves as my personal blog for hacking writeups, projects, and other blog-esque activities.
-Typically I participate in Capture the Flag events (CTFs) and machine hacking challenges and post the steps I used to complete the respective challenge.
+Typically I participate machine hacking challenges and CTFs then post the steps I used to complete the respective challenge.
 Below you will find a short description of my certifications in the event you are unfamiliar with them.

-If you wish to see the main post feed of this site, click CyberCherney or use this link: [Main feed](index).
+If you wish to see the main post feed of this site, click the large CyberCherney up above or use this link: [Main feed](index).

 <br>